|Nutrition Facts (per serving)|

-And finally, note that this recipe makes a really big batch, so plan on having plenty of leftovers.
+Note that this recipe makes a really big batch, so plan on having plenty of leftovers.
 Chili freezes well, and there's plenty of creative ways to use up your leftover chili.

-- 2 tbsp. olive oil
+2 tablespoons olive oil

 1 1/2 cups corn kernels (frozen and thawed or canned and drained)

-- 2 tsp. ground cumin
+2 teaspoons ground cumin

-- 2 tsp. chili powder
+2 teaspoons chili powder

-- 2 tsp. oregano
+2 teaspoons dried oregano

-5 1/2 cups vegetable broth (or use a combination of vegetable broth and water)
+5 1/2 cups vegetable broth

 In a large pot, heat the olive oil over medium heat.
 Add the chopped onions, celery and garlic, and heat for 5 to 7 minutes, until the onions and celery are soft.

-Add the green chili peppers, corn kernels, cumin, chili powder, oregano and cayenne pepper.
+Add the green chili peppers, corn kernels, cumin, chili powder, oregano, and cayenne pepper.

 Heat for just a minute or two, then add vegetable broth and beans.
 Bring to a boil, then reduce the heat to a low simmer.